 The next 4-day period (period 2 – research training phase) will be filled with research methodology and skill training workshops, including alternative (choice) sessions run in parallel.
 These workshop will cover a broad range of skills, including (but not limited to) field and remote sensing data collection techniques, GIS, modelling and assessment tools, as well as science-policy-society interfacing and communication.
 During the period 2 students will also need to decide on the project group to join in order to explore real life issues and contribute to their understanding and solution.
 This will be supported by presentations of case studies and field excursions.

 During the following 5-day period (period 3 – project phase) project groups will be expected to run research and to develop and present proposals for a practical solution for a real-life problem, or detailed paper proposals reflecting on their project experience and learning outcomes of the ENGAGE!
 School.
 In doing so they will be supported by tutors appointed to each group, and by all the School faculty that will be available for consultations.
 All the projects will compulsory include a stakeholder communication component in order to explore how more engaging research would make cities a better place to live.

 The final day of the School will be the presentation and discussion of project results, and the graduation.
 Successful students will be awarded a ENGAGE!
 Certificate of Completion at the end of the course and transferred 3 ECTS.
 Participants and faculty will be encouraged to re-develop the final reports into academic papers or project applications.

-The WIN! summer school will be a valuable learning experience for everyone, but having a great time is also a summer essential.
+The ENGAGE! summer school will be a valuable learning experience for everyone, but having a great time is also a summer essential.
 All 30 participants will be students or young experts, therefore we would like everyone to have a memorable time with us in Estonia!

 Mr. Attila Katona, Central European University (Hungary)